 Starr in Anderson County, South Carolina — The American South (South Atlantic)

 Location.
-34° 22.067′ N, 82° 48.95′ W. Marker is in Starr, South Carolina, in Anderson County.
-Marker can be reached from U.S. 29.
-Marker is located in a small park located north of the Overlook Walkway.
+34° 23.533′ N, 82° 48.85′ W. Marker is in Starr, South Carolina, in Anderson County.
+Marker is on Ruhamah Church Road, in the median.
 Touch for map.
 Marker is in this post office area: Starr SC 29684, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 10 other markers are within 8 miles of this marker, measured as the crow flies.
 Hartwell Lake (approx. 1.7 miles away); Louie Morris Memorial Bridge (approx. 2.7 miles away in Georgia); Roberts Church (approx. 4.8 miles away); Nancy Hart (approx. 6.2 miles away in Georgia); Mountain Creek Baptist Church (approx. 6˝ miles away); Dean / Dean's Station (approx. 7.2 miles away); The Broken V (approx. 7.3 miles away in Georgia); Hart County World War I Memorial (approx. 7.3 miles away in Georgia); Hart County Veterans of Foreign Wars Monument (approx. 7.3 miles away in Georgia); Hart County World War II & Korean War Memorial (approx. 7.3 miles away in Georgia).
 Touch for a list and map of all markers in Starr.

 In the early days of the nineteenth century camp meetings were a popular form of revivals and they were held not alone by Methodists, but by Baptists and Presbyterians as well.
 The Methodist churches of Ruhamah and Providence were famous for their camp meetings.